knezj/HCI-Covid-App/README.md

 ## Find a Friend!

 This page gives the user a convenient way to chat directly with their group of contacts while looking through the app.
+There is an option for a text only or a video chat according to which one the user chooses.

 ![alt text](https://github.com/knezj/HCI-Covid-App/blob/main/images/HCI_A2_Find_A_Friend.png)